-Lossy files are called so because they lose some data after compression to make its size smaller.
+Lossy files are called so because they lose some data after compression to make their size smaller.
 WAV file is a completely uncompressed media file and takes up quite a bit of space.

 ALAC and FLAC are both lossless formats of audio files that contain the same data as a WAV, but they use compression to produce smaller files.
 FLAC and ALAC formats don't lose any data - they keep all of it and compress it brilliantly, as ZIP files do.
 ALAC and FLAC player support is much less than MP3 so you may have difficulty finding something that will play these files, and they are not supported on iPod and iPhone.

-How to Compress WAV to MP3 on the Command Line
+How to Convert WAV to MP3 on the Command Line

 You can install ffmpeg using this command: